romana/docs/Content/operations.rst

 Romana Command Line Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Romana is controlled via a cloud orchestration system, once it is installed and running requires little to no operational oversight.
+Since Romana is controlled via a cloud orchestration system, once it is installed and running requires little operational oversight.
 However, for certain adminstrative functions a CLI is provided.

+.. note::  The Romana CLI retains certain Romana v1.x elements, including commands to directly administer default (i.e. pre-defined) `tenant` and `segment` labels.
+An update to the CLI will soon be available that allows for dynamic label creation.

 Romana command line tools provide a romana API reference implementation.
 They provide a simple command line interface to interact with Romana